grantbow/fit/README.md

 Notes about refactoring history, code reviews or feature ideas can be important to grok a code base more quickly.
 This context may originate from researching a user reported problem or may arise any time while coding.

+## Governance

+There are two key roles in the fit project: project owner & lead contributors.
+Collaboration is encouraged.
+See docs/FAQ.md for details.

 ## Next Steps